MrMaxie/tohru/README.md

   - `2` - Warning
   - `1` - Info
   - `0` - Debug
+- `throwLevel?: LogLevels` - level of reporting which throw an error and halt app, default: `2`
+  - same like above
 - `defaultLogger?: boolean` - if true Tohru will setup inner logger for loggin purposes, default: `false`
 - `requirePath?: string` - directory of your project, this path will be used to run `require` from your project, default: `process.cwd()`
+- `assetsPath?: string` - root path for uploads, default: `process.cwd()`

 ## Actions